kevinrue/GOexpress-original/README.md

 3. the name of the grouping factor to investigate, which must be a valid column name in the AnnotatedDataFrame.

-The analysis will identify all Gene Ontology (GO) terms represented by at least one gene in the expression dataset.
-A one-way ANOVA will be performed on the grouping factor for each gene present in the expression dataset.
-Following multiple-testing correction, genes below the threshold for significance will be assigned a F.value of
+The analysis identifies all Gene Ontology (GO) terms represented in the BioMart database.
+A one-way ANOVA is performed on the grouping factor for each gene present in the expression dataset.
+Following multiple-testing correction, genes below the threshold for significance or absent from the dataset are assigned a F.value of
-0. GO terms will be scored and ranked on the average F.value of associated genes.
+0. GO terms are scored and ranked on the average F.value of associated genes according to BioMart annotations.

 Functions are provided to investigate and visualise the results of the above analysis.
 The score table can be filtered for rows over